westlinkin/AndroidLocalizationer/README.md

 #Android Localizationer

-This is a Android Studio/ IntelliJIdea plugin to localize your Android app, translate your string resources automactically.
+This is a Android Studio/ IntelliJ IDEA plugin to localize your Android app, translate your string resources automactically.

 Translate all your strings in your string resources(e.g. `strings.xml`) to your target languages automactically.
 Help developers localize their Android app easily, with just one click.